ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 If interaction finishing is supported for this client instance and request, the AS will [return a nonce](#response-interact-finish) used by the client instance to validate the callback.
-All interaction finish methods MUST use this nonce to allow the client verify the connection between the pending interaction request and the callback.
+All interaction finish methods MUST use this nonce to allow the client to verify the connection between the pending interaction request and the callback.
 GNAP does this through the use of the interaction hash, defined in {{interaction-hash}}.
 All requests to the callback URI MUST be processed as described in